This article is exclusive to Metrobank preferred clients.

 Business Description

-AS OF 18 Aug 2022- Petron is the largest oil refining and retailing company in the Philippines, and the third largest player in Malaysia.
-It maintains a 24% market share in the Philippines (followed by Shell and Caltex) and a 20% market share in Malaysia (Petronas is the largest in Malaysia), based on total sales volumes.
+AS OF 22 Apr 2025- Petron is the largest oil refining and retailing company in the Philippines, and the third largest player in Malaysia.
+It maintains a 24% market share in the Philippines (followed by Shell and Caltex) and a 20% market share in Malaysia (largest being Petronas), based on total fuel sales volumes.

-- Petron' has a total refining capacity of 268k barrels/day (bpd) and accounts for about 30% of the Philippines' fuel needs.
-Its petroleum refining facilities include the Limay Refinery in Bataan, Philippines (capacity of 180k bpd; 67% of total) and the Port Dickson Refinery in Negeri Sembilan, Malayisa (capacity of 88k bpd; remaining 33% of total).
+- Petron has a total refining capacity of 268k barrels/day (bpd) and accounts for about 30% of the Philippines' fuel needs.
+Its petroleum refining facilities include the Limay Refinery in Bataan, Philippines (capacity of 180k bpd; 67% of total) and the Port Dickson Refinery in Negeri Sembilan, Malaysia (capacity of 88k bpd; remaining 33% of total).

 - Petron's refineries process crude oil into a full range of petroleum products including gasoline, diesel, LPG, jet fuel, kerosene and petrochemicals.